electrp/electrp.github.io/content/posts/slotmap.md

 void user()
 {
-	// Insert a value into the slotmap, and store the resulting key/index.
-This is what you use to access the data. auto key = nodes.insert(Node{0});
+	// Insert a value into the slotmap, and store the resulting key auto key = nodes.insert(Node{0});

 	// Retrieve the value